 The is used to start the internal combustion engine.
 It does this through the starter motor that has electromagnets.
 The battery provides the energy required to move the stator motor.

-Inside the stator are the pinion gears.
-When you turn on the ignition switch, an electrical current is sent to the stator motor.
-The battery has to have enough power before to turn the engine.
+Inside the startor are the pinion gears.
+When you turn on the ignition switch, an electrical current is sent to the startor motor.
+The battery has to have enough power before the engine will start.
 During seasons of low temperatures, the oil in the engine is thicker, and the engine takes a while to warm up.
 This is the cause for starter problems during cold seasons.

 Causes of a starter that is not engaging